 Give a tired table lamp a fast update by replacing the shade.
-Both retro and contemporary lamps typically work well with barrel shades, where the top and bottom have the same diameter.
+Both retro and contemporary lamps look smart with barrel shades, where the top and bottom have the same diameter.
 Dressier table lamp styles -- including antique and vintage versions -- look best with lampshades featuring flared bottoms and narrower tops.

 Take the lamp with you when you shop for the new shade, including the harp.
-It's easier and faster than guessing on the size of the new shade.
-If you're guests are arriving soon and you didn't shop for a shade in advance, swipe a suitable shade from a bedroom lamp until you have time to hunt for a new one.
+If guests are arriving soon and you didn't shop for a new shade in advance, swipe a suitable shade from a bedroom lamp until you have time to track down a new one.

 Drape a Textile

-Turn an old sofa or table into a fast, new focal point by draping it with a vintage textile.
+Turn an old sofa or table into a striking new focal point by draping it with a vintage textile.
 You can use an old quilt, bedspread, or even an antique rug originally meant for the floor.
-Cut yardage works well too; you can hide the raw, unhemmed edges.
+Cut yardage works well too; just turn under the raw edges to hide them.

 To drape a sofa, remove the throw pillows and seat cushions.
-Remove the back cushions if your sofa doesn't have a tight back or attached cushions.
-Center your textile on the sofa back with any directional patterns facing the ceiling.
-Lay the textile on the sofa's back and smooth it.
-Tuck in the fabric or rug where the back of the sofa meets the seating deck, and then smooth it.
+If you have loose back cushions, remove those too.
+Center your fabric or rug on the sofa's back with any directional patterns facing the ceiling.
+Tuck in the textile where the back of the sofa meets the seating deck, and then smooth it.
 Replace the cushions and pillows and you're good to go.

-Place textiles on tables just as you'd place a tablecloth, or angle it for a more interesting look.
-Let the piece hang over the front of your table, and make sure directional patterns face the ceiling instead of the floor.
+Center a textile on a table just as you would a tablecloth.
+Or, angle it for a more interesting look.
+Let the textile hang over the front of your table, and make sure directional patterns point toward the ceiling instead of the floor.

 Add Throw Pillows

 Add fast color, pattern, and texture to your upholstered furniture by tossing on a few new throw pillows.
-If you choose bold, vibrant patterns and colors, you and your guests will see the pillows at first glance.
-The old sofa becomes just a backdrop.
-Swipe some throw pillows from your beds if you're making the change in the seconds before the doorbell rings.
+If you choose bold, vibrant patterns and colors, the eye will be drawn to the pillows first.
+Your tired, old sofa becomes just a backdrop.
+Swipe some throw pillows from your beds if you're making the change in the last seconds before the doorbell rings.

 Soften the Lighting

 Turn off the overhead fixtures before your guests arrive, or before you sit down to relax.
 Use candles, table lamps, and wall sconces instead.
-Every room looks better in soft lighting from numerous sources, rather a single source of light burning overhead.
+Every room looks better with soft lighting that comes from numerous sources instead of a single source of light burning overhead.
 Chandeliers and recessed spots on dimmer switches are the exceptions.
-For table lamps, switch any bright bulbs for those with a lower wattage.
-Try gold-tinted or frosted bulbs in your chandeliers or sconces.
+For table lamps, switch bright bulbs for those with a lower wattage.
+Consider using gold-tinted or frosted bulbs for chandeliers and sconces.